 Here’s how to go about it.

-- Getting your leadership 100% on board.
-They should understand the problem you’re working to solve, be bought in all the way, and be the primary advocates of the new platform.
-This is the absolute most critical aspect of successful adoption.
+All levels of management need to understand the problem you’re working to solve, be bought in all the way, and be the primary advocates of the new platform.
+This is the absolute most critical aspect of successful adoption, as the rest of the organization will follow their leader’s example.

 Beyond these steps, seize all opportunities you have to reinforce how and why to use the solution, and to solicit feedback from your team on where you might be able to make tweaks and improvements.
 We’ve done this in the form of infographics, lunch and learns, Q&A sessions, surveys, and more.